List of conspiracy theories: Antisemitism

 Since at least the Middle Ages, antisemitism has featured elements of conspiracy theory.
-In medieval Europe it was widely believed that Jews poisoned wells, had been responsible for the death of Jesus, and ritually consumed the blood of Christians.
-The second half of the 19th century saw the emergence of notions that Jews and/or Freemasons were plotting to establish control over the world, a similar conspiracy theory relates to cultural Marxism.
-Forged evidence has been presented to spread the notion that Jews were responsible for the propagation of communism, or the hoax The Protocols of the Elders of Zion (1903), which outlines a supposed plot by Jews to control the world.
+In medieval Europe, it was widely believed that Jews poisoned wells, had been responsible for the death of Jesus, and ritually consumed the blood of Christians.
+The second half of the 19th century saw the emergence of notions that Jews and/or Freemasons were plotting to establish control over the world.
+Forged evidence has been presented to spread the notion that Jews were responsible for the propagation of communism, or the hoax The Protocols of the Elders of Zion (1903), which outlines a supposed high council of Jews planning to control the world.
 Such antisemitic conspiracy theories became central to the worldview of Adolf Hitler.
-Antisemitic theories persist today in notions concerning banking, Hollywood, the news media and a purported Zionist Occupation Government.
-These theories have a tyrannical worldview in common.
+Antisemitic theories persist today concerning banking, Hollywood, the news media and a purported Zionist Occupation Government of the United States.
+These theories all allege plots to establish a world tyranny.

-Holocaust denial is also considered an antisemitic conspiracy theory because of its position that the Holocaust is a hoax designed to advance the interests of Jews and justify the creation of the State of Israel.
-Holocaust deniers include former Iranian President Mahmoud Ahmedinejad, the convicted chemist Germar Rudolf and the discredited author David Irving.
+Holocaust denial is also considered an antisemitic conspiracy theory, claiming that the Nazi extermination of European Jews is a hoax designed to win sympathy for Jews and justify the creation of the State of Israel.
+Holocaust deniers include Iranian President Mahmoud Ahmedinejad, the chemist with a conviction for inciting racial hatred Germar Rudolf and the discredited author David Irving.

-Reptilian conspiracies, while a prominent theme in ufology and conspiracy theories, have become a controversial topic for its antisemitic notions, which some find as "a very old trope with disturbing links to anti-immigrant and anti-Semitic hostilities dating to the 19th century."
-Conspiracy author David Icke suggests numerous Jewish political figures to be Reptilian shapeshifters and claims "the Jewish Rothschild family is part of a bloodline of reptilian humanoids that secretly control the world".
-Critics contend David Icke's theories to be antisemitic, although he denies animosity towards Jewish people.
-Proponents among ufology and far right groups speculate that the Jewish race may have originated from the genetic engineering of malevolent extraterrestrials, who're also believed to be engaged in an interstellar conflict against the Anunnaki or Pleiadians.
+Reptilian conspiracies, a prominent topic in ufology theories, have also been linked to anti-semitism as "a very old trope with disturbing links to anti-immigrant and antisemitic hostilities dating to the 19th century."
+Conspiracy author David Icke suggested numerous Jewish political figures as reptilian shapeshifters stating that the Jewish Rothschild family is part of a bloodline of reptilian humanoids that secretly control the world".
+Critics contend these theories to be antisemitic although Icke denies animosity towards Jewish people.
+Other far-right ufologists speculate that the Jewish race originated from genetic engineering by malevolent extraterrestrials engaged in an interstellar conflict with Anunnaki or Pleiadians.

 Anti-Armenianism

 Conspiracy theories that allege that the Armenians wield secret political power are prevalent in Azerbaijan and have been promoted by the government, including President Ilham Aliyev.
 Turkish Foreign Minister Mevlüt Çavuşoğlu has claimed that the Russian media is run by Armenians.
 American writer and disbarred lawyer Samuel Weems has claimed that the Armenian genocide was a hoax designed to defraud Christian nations of billions of dollars, and that the Armenian Church instigates terrorist attacks.
 Filmmaker Davud Imanov has accused the Armenians of plotting against Azerbaijan and has claimed that the Karabakh movement was a plot by the CIA to destroy the Soviet Union.